Bazinga9000/sajak/README.md

 ╰───┴──────────────────────────────────────────────────┴────────┴────────┴─────────┴───────┴──────────╯
 ```

 The output list is also ordered by corpus frequency, so the top of the list will be populated with more "normal" entries, with the results getting progressively more obscure as results continue.
-Artificially constructed phrases (like the hovercraft example) will be penalized in score compared to phrases naturally appearing in the corpus.
+Artificially constructed phrases (like the above example) will be penalized in score compared to phrases naturally appearing in the corpus.

 Sajak is primarily intended to be used as a **Nushell plugin** (though a standalone executable is also provided), to take advantage of Nushell's built-in table functuality and provide for some additional query power.
 For example: